MMO USAPA Sanctioning

 What is Medal-Match Only (MMO) Sanctioning?

-The MMO option allows USAPA sanctioning for tournaments that may be new or previously non-sanctioned, or in new tournament locations with few trained referees.
-If MMO is requested for a subsequent year, USAPA will review on a case-by-case basis.
+The MMO option allows USAPA sanctioning for tournaments that are new or previously non-sanctioned.
+If MMO sanctioning is requested for a subsequent year, it must meet the following criteria.

 MMO Sanctioning requires only the following matches to be refereed: